-6. Leasing
+f.
+Leasing

 Rental payments on operating leases are charged to the revenue account on a straight line basis over the term of the lease, generally meaning that rentals are charged when they become payable.
 For finance leases where the Group is a lessee the Group recognises finance leases as assets and liabilities at the present value of the minimum lease payments.
 The Group's incremental borrowing rate on PWLB loans is used to determine the interest rate implicit in the lease.
 Any initial indirect costs of the lease are added to the value of the asset.
-In 2018-19 the PCCWM has not recognised any finance leases, however a review takes place each year to determine if any finance leases exist.
+In 2020-21 the PCCWM has not recognised any finance leases, however a review takes place each year to determine if any finance leases exist.

-7. Debtors and Creditors
+g.
+Debtors and Creditors

 Debtors and creditors have been accrued when preparing the revenue accounts of the Group.
-Police and police staff overtime worked in March is accrued to align the overtime year with the performance year.
+Police and police staff overtime worked in March is accrued to align the overtime year with the financial year.

-The outstanding debt owing to the PCCWM is analysed each year.
-This analysis has highlighted that there is a very low risk of non-payment of debts.
-Therefore, the PCC does not have a bad debt provision.
-However it does recognise a proportion of Billing Authority impairment allowance for bad debts for non-payment of council tax in its Balance Sheet.
+The outstanding debt owing to the PCCWM is analysed at the end of each year.
+This analysis has historically highlighted that there is a very low risk of non-payment of debts.
+Therefore, the PCC has historically not provided for expected credit losses on trade debtors but may do so should circumstance change.
+However, it does recognise a proportion of Billing Authority impairment allowance for expected credit losses for non-payment of council tax in its Balance Sheet.
 The overall position regarding collection fund balances is shown in the collection fund adjustment account.